jimmygchen/peerdas-custody/pkg/README.md

-Tool for computing Ethereum PeerDAS (EIP-7594) custody subnets and columns from `NodeId`.
+Tool for computing Ethereum PeerDAS (EIP-7594) custody subnets and columns from a node ID or peer ID.

 URL: https://jimmygchen.github.io/peerdas-custody